hongminhcbg/gcp-ace/examptopics.md

     Your team is developing a new application using a PostgreSQL database and Cloud Run.
 You are responsible for ensuring that all traffic is kept private on Google
     Cloud.
 You want to use managed services and follow Google-recommended best practices.
 What should you do?
+    ---
+    Enable Cloud SQL and Cloud Run in the same project.
+2. Configure a private IP address for Cloud SQL.
+Enable private services access.
+3. Create a Serverless VPC Access connector.
+4. Configure Cloud Run to use the connector to connect to Cloud SQL.

+# 118

+    You are developing an application that will allow clients to download a file from your website for a specific period of time.
+How should you design the application to complete this task while following Google-recommended best practices?
+    ---
+    Generate and assign a Cloud Storage-signed URL for the file.
+Make the URL available for the client to download.

+# 119

+    Your development team has been asked to refactor an existing monolithic application into a set of composable microservices.
+Which design aspects should you implement for the new application?
+(Choose two.)
+    ---
+    Create an API contract agreement between the microservice implementation and microservice caller.
+    Ensure that sufficient instances of the microservice are running to accommodate the performance requirements.

+# 120

+    You deployed a new application to Google Kubernetes Engine and are experiencing some performance degradation.
+Your logs are being written to Cloud
+    Logging, and you are using a Prometheus sidecar model for capturing metrics.
+You need to correlate the metrics and data from the logs to troubleshoot the performance issue and send real-time alerts while minimizing costs.
+What should you do?
+    ---
+    Export the Prometheus metrics and use Cloud Monitoring to view them as external metrics.
+Configure Cloud Monitoring to create log-based metrics from the logs, and correlate them with the Prometheus data.

+# 121

+    You have been tasked with planning the migration of your company's application from on-premises to Google Cloud.
+Your company's monolithic application is an ecommerce website.
+The application will be migrated to microservices deployed on Google Cloud in stages.
+The majority of your company's revenue is generated through online sales, so it is important to minimize risk during the migration.
+You need to prioritize features and select the first functionality to migrate.
+What should you do?
+    ---
+    Migrate the Product catalog, which has integrations to the frontend and product database.
+(Least dependentcies)

+# 122

+    Your team develops services that run on Google Kubernetes Engine.
+Your team's code is stored in Cloud Source Repositories.
+You need to quickly identify bugs in the code before it is deployed to production.
+You want to invest in automation to improve developer feedback and make the process as efficient as possible.
+    What should you do?
+    ---
+    Use Cloud Build to automate building container images from code based on Git tags.

+# 123

+    Your team is developing an application in Google Cloud that executes with user identities maintained by Cloud Identity.
+Each of your application's users will have an associated Pub/Sub topic to which messages are published, and a Pub/Sub subscription where the same user will retrieve published messages.
+You need to ensure that only authorized users can publish and subscribe to their own specific Pub/Sub topic and subscription.
+What should you do?
+    ---
+    Granting IAM at resource level is enough.
+    If project level permission is given then user will be having publisher and subscriber roles for all the pub-sub topics created within the project.
+So this should be avoided according to the question asked